sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

 Kane's Method in Physics/Mechanics
 ==================================

-:mod:`kane` provides functionality for deriving equations of motion using Kane's method [Kane1985]_.
-This document will describe Kane's method as used in this module, but not how the equations are actually derived.
+:mod:`sympy.physics.mechanics.kane` provides functionality for deriving equations of motion using Kane's method [Kane1985]_.
+This document will describe Kane's method as used in this module, please refer to Kane's book for the mathematical details of the algorithm.

 Structure of Equations
 ======================

-In :mod:`kane` we describe a multi-body system with 5 general sets of equations given the:
+In :mod:`sympy.physics.mechanics.kane` we describe a multi-body system with 5 general sets of equations given the:

 - :math:`n`: number of generalized coordinates and number of generalized speeds
 - :math:`\mathbf{q}` : vector of generalized coordinates where :math:`\mathbf{q} \in \mathbb{R}^n`